 A long time ago (2002) in a galaxy far, far away (when Milton Bradley were still a trading brand) there was a game called Star Wars: Epic Duels.
 In this game, iconic heroes from the Star Wars universe did battle using cards and dice.
 For whatever reason, Epic Duels is now consigned to history, but thanks to Restoration Games, its highly asymmetrical mechanics live on through Unmatched: Battle of Legends.

-In Unmatched: Battle of Legends: Volume One base set that I’ll be reviewing today, heroes like Luke Skywalker and Count Dooku are switched out in favor of license-free characters including Sinbad, Alice (of Wonderland fame), Medusa and King Arthur.
+In Unmatched: Battle of Legends: Volume One base set that I’ll be reviewing today, heroes like Luke Skywalker and Count Dooku are switched out in favour of license-free characters including Sinbad, Alice (of Wonderland fame), Medusa and King Arthur.
 Other sets are available, with characters like Little Red Riding Hood, the Jurassic Park raptors and even Bruce Lee being fully compatible.

 If that sounds like a fairly bonkers combination of antagonists, that’s because it is.
 In Unmatched: Battle of Legends, the players will take their chosen hero (usually with one or more sidekicks) and battle it out in a head to head duel to the death.
 A three player variant (which is a bit clunky) and a decent two versus two mode are available, but for me Unmatched: Battle of Legends is best played as a match between exactly two players.

 Turns in Unmatched: Battle of Legends are very, very simple, with players choosing to take two actions from three available.
-Those actions are; Maneuver, Scheme and Attack.
-When a player Maneuvers, they simply draw a card and then move their fighters (fighter meaning both their hero and any sidekicks).
+Those actions are; Manoeuvre, Scheme and Attack.
+When a player Manoeuvres, they simply draw a card and then move their fighters (fighter meaning both their hero and any sidekicks).
 When they Scheme, the player plays a card showing a lightning bolt card and takes the action described, and when they Attack, they simply play a valid attack card for the fighter that wishes to make the attack.

 With this very straightforward structure in mind, what gives Unmatched: Battle of Legends its uniqueness is the massive difference between each of the hero characters.
 Each hero comes with their own deck of cards (around 31) and a summary card that explains that hero’s hit points, their movement, whether they have a ranged or melee attack and any special abilities that they may have.